DHBW-TINF24F/Team5-management-and-docs/PROJECT/Meeting_Minutes.md

 ### I. Goal
 In this meeting, there was a brief overview of the issues in the GitHub repo, with the task of selecting issues.
 Weekly meetings were scheduled, and it was clearly defined who would be writing which document.
+It was also discussed the submissions and deadlines for the third semester.
+The following documents are required: BC, SAS, CRS, SRS, PM, and presentation.
+**Deadline: 31.10.2025**
+**Presentation: 1 Week later**

 ### II.
 Status
 ✔️ Meeting Minutes created